jmartinmsft/Exchange-App-Usage-Reporting/README.md

 Api
 The Api parameter specifies which API Permisions to export for esach Application registration.

-AuthMethod
+PermissionType
-The AuthMethod parameter specifies whether to use delegate or application permissions.
+The PermissionType parameter specifies whether the app registrations uses delegated or application permissions (Default value is Application).

 OAuthClientId
 The OAuthClientId parameter specifies the the app ID for the OAuth token request.